 Similar to understanding how your core isn’t just your front, good form isn’t just for career athletes or bodybuilders.
 If you’re not performing your squats right, or if your Warrior Pose is a little off and you don’t care… it will catch up with you.
 Take the time to learn how to do your exercises right… if you’re not stacking your bones correctly, you’re setting yourself up for injury and a host of problems down the line.
 Sure, you might be able to get away with added stress on your knee joint now, but when it’s had it, it’s had it, my friend.
 That means no more of anything of the sort like that for you, and that’s another branch of the “use it or lose it” tree: Use it right or lose it right quick.

 With the proliferation of athleisure wear etc., the fitness industry has made a point of driving home the idea that if you aren’t looking cute and matchy at the gym, you’re not doing it right.

 No girl, you do not need the latest butt-lifting leggings in order to attain a new level of fitness, but you do need well-made shoes.
 They don’t have to be the most expensive, but don’t go bargain basement either!
 Take your time, read the reviews, ask questions, and shop around.
 Get shoes that will be your partner in the gym, and in your workout.
 Get shoes that will really support you, and don’t worry about if they’re cute.
-Your plantar fascia don’t care if they’re cute… they care if they’ve got support.
-Give your body, and specifically your feet, what is needed to excel, and you’ll never be sorry.
+Your plantar fascia doesn’t care if they’re cute… they care if they’ve got support.
+Give your body, and specifically, your feet, what is needed to excel, and you’ll never be sorry.
 (4)